ipop-project/Release-Management/Deployment/linux/README.md

 # Installing IPOP-VPN on Linux (Ubuntu or CentOS)

 Note: You need to have root access to run some of the following commands.
+Switched to interactive root shell:

     sudo -i